 There are also around 35,000 people from refugee and refugee-like backgrounds living in NSW on Temporary Protection and Bridging visas.
-This includes people who have sought asylum and are awaiting status determination or immigration status resolution, refugees on Temporary Protection visas (TPVs) and Safe Haven Enterprise visas (SHEVs) who arrived in Australia prior to 2014, people transitioning to permanent Resolution of Status (RoS) visas5, and many others with uncertain visa status.6
+This includes people who have sought asylum and are awaiting status determination or immigration status resolution, refugees on Temporary Protection visas (TPVs) and Safe Haven Enterprise visas (SHEVs) who arrived in Australia prior to 2014, people on Temporary Humanitarian Stay and Temporary Humanitarian Concern visas, and people transitioning to permanent Resolution of Status (RoS) visas, and many others with uncertain visa status.

-01 Australian Department of Home Affairs, A History of the Department of Immigration: Managing Migration to Australia, 2017.; Department of Home Affairs, Australia's Offshore Humanitarian Program
+- 1 Australian Department of Home Affairs, A History of the Department of Immigration: Managing Migration to Australia, 2017; Department of Home Affairs, Australia's Offshore Humanitarian Program - Australian Department of Home Affairs, Refugee and humanitarian program-About the program, 24 September 2024 United Nations High Commissioner for Refugees (UNHCR), UNHCR Projected Global Resettlement Needs, 2022. - 4 Australian Department of the Prime Minister and Cabinet, Investing in Refugees, Investing in Australia, 2019